Every day we’re faced with thousands of decisions and it’s been proven that we get progressively worse at making them as the day goes on.

 For example, if I’m hungry and I go into the kitchen, I’m likely to grab something that I can eat quickly, but is not very healthy.
-I like to slow-cook and portion out individual meals in tupperware containers in the fridge.
-That way it’s easy to eat something healthy and substantial instead of just grabbing some peanut butter on a piece of bread.
+But if I slow-cook and portion out individual meals in tupperware containers in the fridge, I set myself up for healthier eating.
+That way it’s easy to eat something healthy and substantial instead of ordering pizza or grabbing some chocolate.

-1. Eat a big meal before going grocery shopping.
+1 / Eat a big meal before going grocery shopping.

-If I’m really hungry, I will make the worst decisions on which items I buy and I’m more likely to make unhealthy choices.
-I’ve even found myself overspending on items I wouldn’t have normally gotten.
-If I allow a package of Oreos to make it back to the house, it’s going to get eaten.
-Once it enters the cupboard, it becomes an impulse decision to eat later simply because it’s there.
-The first step is to prevent it from making it into the house at all, by not purchasing it at the grocery store.
+If I’m really hungry, I’m much more likely to make unhealthy choices.
+I’ve found myself overspending on items I wouldn’t have normally gotten, like a package of Oreos.
+If the Oreos make it back to the house, it’s going to get eaten because once in the cupboard, it becomes an impulse decision to eat simply because it’s there.
+The first step is to prevent the unhealthy food from making it into the house at all, by not purchasing it at the grocery store.

-2. Build or buy a standing desk.
+2 / Build or buy a standing desk.

 Having a standing desk both at work and home has helped me waste less time sitting around on the computer as I tend to dawdle less when I have to stand up while doing it.
 You can build a standing desk for $22, so it definitely doesn’t have to be an expensive acquisition, either.

-3. Combine activities for desired results.
+3 / Combine activities for desired results.

 It’s something you have to ‘make’ time for and is important for overall health, but it can seem so challenging to do consistently.
 Last August I started rock climbing at a local gym in Minneapolis which has allowed me to do two things at once: ‘Play’ and ‘Exercise’ at the same time.
 I enjoy climbing and the challenges it provides and doing so gives me a great workout.
 It’s a great example of one way to combine two activities into one.